New York Central/Big Four, Whitewater Division - Indiana & Ohio, Brookville Subdivision

 build a railroad from Cincinnati to the Ohio and Indiana border

-Whitewater Canal bed after crossing the Great Miami River, it picked up
+Whitewater Canal bed after crossing the Great Miami River on a bridge supported by the old canal aqueduct piers, it picked up

-the route of the predecessor Whitewater Canal in Elizabethtown for its
+the route of the lower part of the Whitewater Canal, abandoned after the flood of 1852, in Elizabethtown for its

 journey to Lawrenceburg.
 The branch line to Harrison